Star fows and multisingular hyperbolicity: A multisingular hyperbolic set in

 The reparametrized linear Poincar\'e flow is Hyperbolic in restriction to the bundle over $B_{\sigma_0}\cup B_{\sigma_1}$ and of index one.
 We consider the set $B_{\sigma_0}\cup B_{\sigma_1}\cup O(L_a)$.

 The strong stable space at $\sigma_0$ is the stable space for the reparametrized linear Poincar\'e flow.
 There is a well defined stable space in the linearized neighborhood of $\sigma_0$ and since the stable space is invariant for the future, there is a one dimensional stable flag that extends along the orbit of $a$.
-We can reason analogously with the strong unstable manifold of $\sigma_1$ and conclude that there is an unstable flag extending through the orbit of $a$, and they intersect transversally.This is because this condition is open and dense in the possible gluing maps of $S^2\times\set{-1}$ to $S^2\times\set{-1}\,,$ with the properties mentioned above.
+We can reason analogously with the strong unstable manifold of $\sigma_1$ and conclude that there is an unstable flag extending through the orbit of $a$.
+We ca choose the gluing maps of $S^2\times\set{-1}$ to $S^2\times\set{-1}\,,$ so that the stable and unstable flags in the orbit of $a $ intersect transversally.This is because this condition is open and dense in the possible gluing maps of $S^2\times\set{-1}$ to $S^2\times\set{-1}\,,$ with the properties mentioned above.
 Therefore the set $B_{\sigma_0}\cup B_{\sigma_1}\cup O(L_a)$ is hyperbolic for the reparametrized linear Poincar\'e flow.

 Analogously we prove that $B_{\sigma_0}\cup B_{\sigma_1}\cup O(L_a)\cup O(L_b)\cup O(L_c)$ is hyperbolic for the reparametrized linear Poincar\'e flow, and since from proposition \ref{p.unaorbitamas} there exist a $U$ such that,